How to decrypt TLS traffic in Wireshark

 The following TCP protocol preferences are also required to enable TLS decryption:

-- Allow subdissector to reassemble TCP streams.
-Enabled by default.
+- Allow subdissector to reassemble TCP streams: Enabled by default.

 RSA Decryption